thien/slowpoke.txt/Design Report/Presentation/notes.md

 One issue with draughts is the potential to calculate There are about 5x10^20 possible moves that can be deduced from the beginning of the game.

+# Monte Carlo Tree Search

+Due to the constraints of presentation time I'll have to grossly simplify the monte carlo tree search algorithm.